ColtonSilvaonKnoxKontor/Enscrambled/README.md

 Auto-install required dependencies

-Sudo required prompt (IF WE WANT TO INFECT SYSTEM FILES)
+Sudo required prompt

+Block shutdown/reboot signal from executing

-Background process which can detached itself to terminal
+Background process which can detach itself to Linux terminal

 Multi-thread (Not too stress on CPU)